The 18th century Ardgillan Castle & Demesne is set in spectacular parkland with magnificent views of the Irish Sea.

 Whether young or old, a culture vulture or fun seeker, The National Wax Museum Plus is the ultimate entertainment experience for all.

 Pat Liddy’s Walking Tours of Dublin offers scheduled and private walking tours of Dublin by historian Pat Liddy’s team of professional guides.
-Closed on Dec 31st
+No tour on Dec 3oth/Jan 1st.

 The Pearse Lyons Distillery at St. James is history in the remaking and is a new chapter for The Liberties, Dublin.
 Closed on Jan 1st